 According to HUD, the FY 2022 national median income is $90,000, a 12.5 percent increase over 2021.
 Because HUD caps income limit increases at twice the change in the national median income, the average change nationally is a 10.5 percent increase.
 And among the 2,602 areas for which HUD publishes limits, less than 1 percent will have a decrease and only one area has no change.
 The remaining areas will see increases.
 If you’ve found that the income limits in your area have increased, check any files denied over the past few months to see if any slightly over-income households may qualify under the new limits.

 The IRS allows a transition period from the date of publication to implement the new limits.
 According to IRS Revenue Ruling 94-57, income limits must be implemented on the effective date or no more than 45 days from the published date.
 This means that this year’s limits must be implemented no later than June 2, 2022, for LIHTC sites.

 Site owners and managers use these figures provided by HUD to determine the income eligibility of low-income tenants in accordance with LIHTC requirements.
-This year, for the LIHTC programs, HUD now publishes income limits from 20 percent to 80 percent of Area Median Income (AMI) for one- to eight-person families to accommodate projects using the income averaging set-aside.
+For the LIHTC programs, HUD publishes income limits from 20 percent to 80 percent of area median income (AMI) for one- to eight-person families to accommodate projects using the income averaging set-aside.
 In addition, when applicable, MTSP HERA Special Income Limits are also posted.